sinistersnare/sinistersnare.github.io/content/post/12-crafting-semantics-3.md

 \end{aligned}
 {% end %}

-Here, we have finally utilized our new `alloc` functions offset functionality.
-Its needed here because the amount of elements in the old store will remain constant for the entire transition, so we need a way to differentiate each variables address in the new store.
-We are nearing the end of usefulness of this allocation strategy, so perhaps we will change it in a future post.
+Here, we have finally utilized our new `alloc` functions offset feature!
+It's needed here because the amount of elements in the old store will remain constant for the entire transition, so we need a way to differentiate each variables address in the new store.

 There is an implicit iteration here, with the `i` variable used.
-This is a nicety of the pseudo-code nature of these semantics, that we do not have to write out what to do any more explicitly than this. `i` is indexed based on the amount of formal parameters of the function, so if we are calling a 3 argument function, then there will be 3 iterations of each of the variables using the `i` subscript.
+This is a nicety of the pseudo-code nature of these semantics, that we do not have to write out what to do any more explicitly than this. `i` is a number up to the amount of formal parameters of the function, so if we are calling a 3 argument function, then there will be 3 iterations of each of the variables using the `i` subscript.

 Overall, this is almost completely the same as the old calling semantics, but with additions to allow for multiple parameters.